MateiSandu/CRM-Gambit/README.md

 * Implement Gamification - once I have some bots, I can do Achievments and Badges
 * Maybe Chatter?
 * Time control
+* See what pieces you've captured and what pieces you lost